 Cycling is popular in Vis, my husband did another off-road cycling trip with a local.
 And then the day went on an interesting Military tour.
 Tourists were not allowed on the island of Vis prior to 1989 and it was the military base for the Yugoslav National Army.
 This makes for some unique spots on this island.

 The next morning, with increasing winds and choppy sea, our kayaking tour was cancelled.
 We rented cycles to explore the village of Kut and Vis town in an easy way.
+A great activity for my Croatia family vacation itinerary!

-Day 13: Makraska Riviera / Ston
+Day 13 of Croatia 2 week Itinerary: Makraska Riviera / Ston

 The morning started early with us on a Krilo ferry from Vis island to Split.